Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 ## Building applications using Snowflake CLI

-In next steps you will learn how to use Snowflake CLI to bootstrap and develop Snowpark and Streamlit apps.
+In the next steps, you'll learn how to use Snowflake CLI to bootstrap and develop Snowpark and Streamlit apps.

 ## Working with Snowpark applications

-First you will learn how Snowflake CLI can support development of Snowpark applications with multiple functions and procedures.
+Let's take a look at how Snowflake CLI can support development of Snowpark applications with multiple functions and procedures.

 ### Initializing Snowpark project

-First you can use Snowflake CLI to initialize example Snowpark project.
-To do so run the following command
+You can use Snowflake CLI to initialize a Snowpark project.
+To do so, run the following command

 ```bash
 snow snowpark init my_project
 ```

 Running this command will create a new `my_project` directory.
-Now move to this new directory by running
+Now move to this new directory by running:

 ```bash
 cd my_project
 ```

 This new directory include:
-- `snowflake.yml` - a project definition file that includes definitions of procedures and functions
+- **snowflake.yml** – a project definition file that includes definitions of procedures and functions

-- `requirements.txt` - a requirements file for this Python project
+- **requirements.txt** – a requirements file for this Python project.

-- `app/` - directory with python code of you app
+- **app/** - directory with Python code for your app

-In current state the project defines:
+In its initial state, the project defines:

-- a function `hello_function(name string)`.
+- A function called `hello_function(name string)`

-- and two procedures: `hello_procedure(name string)` and `test_procedure()`
+- Two procedures: `hello_procedure(name string)` and `test_procedure()`

 ### Building Snowpark project

-Working with Snowpark project requires two steps: building and deploying.
+Working with a Snowpark project requires two main steps: building and deploying.
 In this step you will build the project.

-Building a Snowpark project results in creation of zip file.
-The zip name is same as the value of  `snowpark.src` key from `snowflake.yml`.
-The archive contains code of your application as well as downloaded dependencies that were defined in `requirements.txt` and are not present in Snowflake Anaconda channel.
+Building a Snowpark project results in the creation of a ZIP file.
+The name of the ZIP file is the same as the value of the `snowpark.src` key from `snowflake.yml`.
+The archive contains code for your application, as well as downloaded dependencies that were defined in **requirements.txt** (not present in Snowflake's Anaconda channel).

-You can build project by running
+You can build the project by running:

 ```bash
 snow snowpark build
 ```

 ### Deploying the Snowpark project

-Next step of working with Snowpark project is to deploy the result of build step.
+The next step is to deploy the Snowpark project.
 This step uploads your code and required dependencies to a stage in Snowflake.
-Also at this point functions and procedures will be created.
+At this point, functions and procedures will be created in your Snowflake account.

-Before deploying the project you will need to create database where the functions and procedures will be created.
-Also this is where the stage will be created.
+Before deploying the project, you will need to create a database to store the the functions and procedures.
+This is also where the stage will be created.

-To create a database you will use `snow sql` command:
+To create a database, use the `snow sql` command:

 ```bash
 snow sql -q "create database snowpark_example"
 ```

 Now, you can deploy the project to the newly created database:

 ```bash
 snow snowpark deploy --database=snowpark_example
 ```

-This will result in creation of the functions and procedures, after the process is completed you should see message similar to this one
+This will result in the creation of the functions and procedures.
+After the process is completed you should see message similar to this one:

 ```console
 +----------------------------------------------------------------------------+
 | object                                               | type      | status  |